Four-Wheeler's Bible by Jim Allen

 Jeep by Jim Allen

 When Jim Allen's Illustrated Buyer's Guide: Jeep was published, CJ3B.info posted larger, color versions of some of the black & white photos from the book (see Jeep Buyer's Guide Photo Gallery).
 We certainly don't need to do that for Jim's new book; the many photos are huge (10"x14"), full-color and well-reproduced.
 Some have been seen before in his other books or articles, but never like this.
-And many, including lots showing vehicles from Jim and Peg Marski's Historic Civilian Jeeps Collection in Colorado, are brand new.
+And many, including lots showing vehicles from Jim Marski's Historic Civilian Jeeps Collection in Colorado, are brand new.
 The book is laid out just the way I like a coffee-table book, with detailed captions for each photo making browsing easy and interesting.
 The body text is not the definitive story of Jeep -- there isn't room for that -- but it is well-researched and includes lots of new bits of information (particularly in the early parts of the story).
 The important facts about the CJ-3B are included, and the B is well-represented by photos of John Hubbard's '54 (90K JPEG) and Adam Charnok's '63 (100K JPEG). -- Derek

 Jeep: From Bantam to Wrangler, by Bill Munro